How to get to Canggu

-Canggu is a fast-growing surfing village located north of Kuta.
-It may not have Bali’s most beautiful beaches, but Canggu’s surf spots, parties, (vegan) restaurants, boutique cafe’s and surfer-style hostels has attracted a vibrant crowd from all over the world.
+Canggu is a fast-growing surfing village located on the west coast of Bali.
+It may not have Bali’s most beautiful beaches, but Canggu’s surf spots, parties, (vegan) restaurants, boutique cafes, and surfer-style hostels have attracted a vibrant crowd from all over the world.

-In recent years it has become Bali’s main haunt for digital nomads (together with Ubud), transforming itself into a cosmopolitan hangout of co-working spots, casual coffee shops and laidback bars.
+In recent years, it has become Bali’s main haunt for digital nomads, transforming itself into a cosmopolitan hangout of co-working spots, casual coffee shops, and laidback bars.

 There is a distinct hippy-chic vibe to Canggu with lots of street art and unique restaurants serving up global cuisine of every flavour.
 Every Sunday at 16:00, the La Laguna Gypsy Market offers organic goodies and a lot of interesting finds.
 You can shop while a live band plays in the background.

-It is known for its rice view villas, but there is a wide range of accommodation options from simple homestays to surfer-style hostels and boutique resorts.
+It is also known for its wide range of accommodation options, from simple homestays to surfer-style hostels and boutique resorts.

 When travelling to Canggu from anywhere in Bali, you can take either a taxi or a pre-booked private car.

 There is no public transport in and out of Canggu, so a private car or taxi is required to get there.